Centralized Logging Service in Skype for Business 2015

 When a user requests a log search, the ClsController determines which machines to send the request to (that is, based on the scenarios selected).
 It also determines whether the search needs to be sent to the file share where the saved .etl files are located.
 When the search results are returned to the ClsController, the controller merges the results into a single time-ordered result set that is presented to the user.
 Users can save the search results to their local machine for further analysis.

 When you start a logging session, you specify scenarios that are relative to the problem that you are trying to resolve.
 You can have two scenarios running at any time.
 One of these two scenarios should be the AlwaysOn scenario.
 As the name implies, it should always be running in your deployment, collecting information on all computers, pools, and components.

 |By default, the AlwaysOn scenario is not running in your deployment.
 You must explicitly start the scenario.
 Once started, it will continue to run until explicitly stopped, and the running state will persist through reboots of the computers.
-For details on starting and stopping scenarios, see Using Start for the Centralized Logging Service to Capture Logs and Using Stop for the Centralized Logging Service.|
+For details on starting and stopping scenarios, see Start or stop CLS log capture in Skype for Business 2015.|

 When a problem occurs, start a second scenario that relates to the problem reported.
 Reproduce the problem, and stop the logging for the second scenario.
 Begin your log searches relative to the problem reported.
 The aggregated collection of logs produces a log file that contains trace messages from all computers in your site or global scope of your deployment.
 If the search returns more data than you can feasibly analyze (typically known as a signal-to-noise ratio, where the noise is too high), you run another search with narrower parameters.
 At this point, you can begin to notice patterns that show up and can help you get a clearer focus on the problem.
 Ultimately, after you perform a couple of refined searches you can find data that is relevant to the problem and figure out the root cause.